demetriusj/learn-vue/docs/binding.md

 # Basic Data Binding

-keep in mind the data has to be a function!
+Note: Keep in mind the data has to be a function because its Application (think async)!

 Add some data for the todo component to render by adding:
 ```